Globalization vs. Localization: What’s the Difference?

 Factors of localization

 The goal of localization is content that “feels right” to people in the market you’re addressing.
-With language, it’s the subtleties of usage that create a sense of comfort among consumers: they know you understand them.
+With language, it’s the subtle word choices that create a sense of comfort among consumers.
+Then they know you understand them.
 And that extends to brand values.
-Cultures vary in what they consider positive and meaningful; a brand claim that hits the mark in the USA may fall flat in Japan.
-A great translator is as much artist as linguist.

 Localization is not limited to words, either.
 Visuals, patterns, and even colors carry different appeal from country to country.
-Look around the world and you’ll see small but significant changes in the way a brand presents itself, from photography to fonts; all these are part of an effective localization rollout.
+Look around the world, and you’ll see small but significant changes in the way a brand presents itself, from photography to fonts; all these are part of an effective localization rollout.

 Localization is a 360° view of culture